sonphan96/sonphan96/README.md

 ### Hi there 👋
-A front-end developer with a passion for technology and solving problems with lean, reusable code.
+Im a front-end developer with a passion for technology and solving problems with lean, reusable code.
 I love collaborating as a team and contributing by engineering solutions that are scalable and accessible.
 Motivated by the challenge of bringing a vision to life, I strive to learn new technologies and guiding principles as I endeavour to expand my ever-growing skillset.

-Learn more about me at MyWebsite.com
+Learn more about me at https://son-phan.com/

 My skills include but not limited to:
 - HTML5